Luma Logo

 According to reporting from the Bangkok Post, Vachira Phuket Hospital alone absorbs around 10 million baht annually in unpaid treatment costs from uninsured foreign patients.
 Emergency medical claims globally averaged around 60,000 baht in 2025.
 Thailand is now actively reviewing mandatory insurance requirements for all incoming tourists as a result.

-Why Travelers Prefer LUMA for Thailand
+Why US Travelers Prefer LUMA for Their Thailand Trips

 Summary